khalidsharmarke/A-Fake-Artist-Goes-To-New-York/README.md

 If incorrect, then the Artists win.

 Clients start by landing on the homepage at the URL above where they can create their own.
-- screenshot of landing page-
+- screenshot of landing page

 Once either has been selected, they'll be navigated to the game page where a socket connection
 is established between the client and server.